GIScience/ohsome-quality-api/README.md

 Looking to add a new layer to run your analysis with?
 Then please have a look at [docs/layer.md](/docs/layer.md)

-For general informations about development on the OQT Python project please read [docs/development.md](/docs/development.md)
+For general information about the development of the OQT project, please read [docs/development.md](/docs/development.md).

 ## Development Setup